What’s wrong with my username and password?

 Typical online authentication requires a username and a password – this is something a user has to know.

-These can be (and are frequently) written down, shared with other people or leaked to the world via hackers.
+These can be (and are frequently) written down, shared with other people or leaked from hacked sites to the world by malicious third parties..

 Users will often setup the same username and password with multiple online services.
 This is super-convenient because they only have to remember one set of credentials, but if those credentials get leaked, hackers will have access to all services where that set of credentials have been used.